-Conversely, eventual problems in the use of such products due to manufacturing occurrences could be anticipated and lead to recalls.
+Conversely, eventual problems in the use of such products due to manufacturing occurrences could be anticipated and lead to recalls, but there's a need to a new Information System, that is able to automatically check horizontal and vertical consistency as presented in (4).

 Concerning our work we plan to continue with the experiments for more complex processes, including real RFID readers and sensor signals in our present computational environment.
-Also we plan to work with an Extended Petri Net, object-oriented, that has a specific representation to uncontrolled events, as mentioned before in this article.
+Also we plan to work with an Extended Petri Net, object-oriented, that has a specific representation to uncontrolled events, as mentioned in before in this article.
 This net system is called GHENeSys (General Hierarchical Enhanced Net System) and has also the advantage to allow us to define the activity range easily and maintaining the net formalism.